Alans: Early Alans

 The fact that the Alans invaded Parthia through Hyrcania shows that at the time many Alans were still based north-east of the Caspian Sea.
-By the early 2nd century CE the Alans were in firm control of the Lower Volga and Kuban.
+By the early 2nd century the Alans were in firm control of the Lower Volga and Kuban.
 These lands had earlier been occupied by the Aorsi and the Siraces, whom the Alans apparently absorbed, dispersed and/or destroyed, since they were no longer mentioned in contemporaneous accounts.
 It is likely that the Alans' influence stretched further westwards, encompassing most of the Sarmatian world, which by then possessed a relatively homogenous culture.